Mobile-First Indexing: Optimising Your Site for UK Local Searches

 Measuring Mobile-First Indexing Results for UK Local SEO

-- Track mobile usability and speed in Google Search Console
+- Track mobile usability and speed in Google Search Console.
+If you don’t, Google will.

-- Monitor rankings and traffic for mobile/local queries
+- Monitor rankings and traffic for mobile/local queries.
+If your mobile traffic is just your mum, aim higher.

-- Use analytics to measure conversions from mobile users
+- Use analytics to measure conversions from mobile users.
+If nobody’s converting, check your site isn’t stuck in 2009.

 Mobile-First Indexing Frequently Asked Questions for UK Businesses